Charmaine Lawson speaks to the crowd.

 Charmaine Lawson has been publicly critical of law enforcement and prosecutors since her son David Josiah Lawson, a 19-year-old sophomore at Humboldt State University, was fatally stabbed at an off-campus party on April 15, 2017.
-Kyle Zoellner, a 23-year-old McKinleyville man, was arrested as a suspect in the murder but a judge later ruled that there was insufficient evidence to hold him to stand trial and dismissed the case.
+Kyle Zoellner, a 23-year-old McKinleyville man, was arrested and charged with murdering Lawson but a judge later ruled that there was insufficient evidence to hold him to stand trial and dismissed the case.
 For months, there seemed to be slight action

 in the case until the Arcata Police Department turned

 its investigation over to the DA’s office on Nov.
 6. Then interim APD Chief Richard Ehle said at the time that his detectives found physical evidence linking a specific suspect to the murder but, months later, District Attorney Maggie Fleming is still reviewing

 the case, awaiting additional information from the Department of Justice.